zfdong/noaa-coops-api-arcpro-addin/README.md

 # noaa-coops-api-arcpro-addin
 An ArcGIS Pro AddIn for NOAA CO-OPS Tides and Currents Data and Metadata APIs.

+## ArcGIS Pro Version
+This addin is compatible with ArcGIS Pro 3.4 and above.

 ## Features
 This addin allows ArcGIS Pro users to quickly browse through NOAA Tides and Currents Stations and download the specific data to CSV.